krobicon/ksenz/README.md

 ## (2) Enable Process Isolation

-We'll ensure that non-root users are unable to see the `project-tanya` service.
+We'll ensure that non-root users are unable to see the `project-ksenz` service.

 1. Switch to the `root` user: